emiliano-gandini-outeda/LibreCourse/README.md

-# 📘 CourseTrackr
+# 📘 LibreCourse

-**CourseTrackr** is a full-stack Django application designed for creating, organizing, and collaborating on courses.
+**LibreCourse** is a full-stack Django application designed for creating, organizing, and collaborating on courses.
 It allows educators and learners to structure content into lessons, manage access, and engage in learning.

 ---